-The story of Espresso is unique.
+The history of Espresso is unique.

 You might expect it to be about coffee beans, the search for the perfect flavor or about the exact science (or art) that makes pouring an exquisite demitasse of espresso possible.